Deviant Behavioral Modeling

 Fast forward one year later, Samer Al-khateeb and Dr. Nitin Agarwal published an article called ‘Developing a Conceptual Framework For Modeling Deviant Cyber Flash Mob: A Socio-Computational Approach Leveraging Hypergraph Constructs’ in Journal of Digital Forensics, Security, and Law, Vol. 9.
 No. 2, pp. 113-127.
 2014.
 The research on cyber flash mob modeling is supported through grants from the U.S. Office of Naval Research (ONR) and the U.S. Army Research Office (ARO) under Social and Cognitive Networks program within the Network Sciences Division.

 Since then, Samer has worked on several projects, published numerous articles, and managed multiple projects within COSMOS.
 When you pour your soul in following your dreams then awards can’t be too far away as well.
 He was awarded Excellence in Research Award from the Department of Information Science, in the 2nd Annual EIT (Engineering and Information Technology) Open House in May 2017; Outstanding Graduating Student Award (Master’s Level) by the College of Arts, Letters, and Sciences (CALS), UA Little Rock in May 2015; Who’s Who Among Students in American Universities and Colleges in March 2015 to name a few here.

 “In future I am planning to continue to work in the same field, i.e., using social network analysis and social cyber forensics to study different events or groups that are formed on social media and try to evaluate their impact on society.” – adds Samer.

-Samer has accepted a position as Assistant Professor of Computer Science & Informatics at Creighton University where he will start teaching the Fall of 2018.
+Samer is now an Assistant Professor of Computer Science & Informatics at Creighton University where he started teaching in the Fall of 2018.